(A) Prior to dispensing any prescription, a pharmacist shall review the patient profile for the purpose of identifying:

 (9) Food-nutritional supplements-drug interactions.

-(B) Upon recognizing any of the above, a pharmacist, using professional judgment, shall take appropriate steps to avoid or resolve the potential problem.
-These steps may include requesting and reviewing an OARRS report or another state's report if applicable and available, and/or consulting with the prescriber and/or counseling the patient.
+(B) Upon identifying any issue listed in paragraph (A) of this rule , a pharmacist, using professional judgment, shall take appropriate steps to avoid or resolve the potential problem.
+These steps may include requesting and reviewing an OARRS report or another state's report, pursuant to paragraph (D) of this rule, and/or consulting with the prescriber and/or counseling the patient.

 (C) Prospective drug utilization review shall be performed using predetermined standards consistent with, but not limited to, any of the following: